ysoldak/HeadTracker/README.md

 **Arduino Nano 33 BLE** board if perfect for head tracker project, since it has both **9DOF IMU** for orientation and **Bluetooth** for connectivity.

-Before you begin, install special versions of Bluetooth and IMU libraries (see below).
+Before you begin, install special versions of Bluetooth, IMU and Madgwick libraries ([see below](#dependencies)).

+Next important step is IMU calibration ([see below](#calibration)).

-Upload `main` sketch, pair with radio, configure **TR1**, **TR2** and **TR3** inputs to be sent to your model for **pan**, **tilt** and **roll** servos.
+Upload `main` sketch, pair with radio, configure **TR1**, **TR2** and **TR3** as inputs for camera control servos.

+Board orientation defines what trainer channels correspond to pan, tilt and roll of the camera.

-Good idea is to assign an override switch for pan and tilt channels, so you can always center your camera if something goes wrong with the head tracker.
-This is also convenient when you about to put your goggles on and do not want camera servos going mad.
+Assign an override switch for camera control channels, so you can always center your camera if needed.

-Default maximum angles: **45deg** each side, can be adjusted if your servos capable of more.
+Default maximum angles: **45deg** each side, can be adjusted in `config.h` if your servos capable of more.

-Do not forget to calibrate magnetometer.

 ## Tested radios
 - FrSky X-Lite Pro (OpenTX version 2.3.11)